 In Celebration of Universal Studios Singapore’s 3rd Anniversary, this entry has received the Remaster Enhancement treatment.
 I have revisited the digital negatives and re-processed the photographs taken back in 2011.
 Apart from improved colour, clarity and consistency with my current visual aesthetic, there are also some photos that are published for the very first time.
 This is an opportunity to relive the magic of the Grand Opening Celebration.
 Enjoy!

-My doubts were relieved when Resorts World Sentosa (RWS) finally unveiled plans to move on and hold the grand opening ceremony for the park.
-It was also when things finally looked like they are improving – starting with the iconic Universal globe being taken apart for major repairs.
+My doubts were relieved when Resorts World Sentosa (RWS) finally unveiled plans to hold the grand opening ceremony for the park.
+It was also when things finally looked like they are improving – starting with the iconic Universal globe revolving after being stripped for major repairs.
 There are also various minor improvements around the park (especially with signage) and the attractions are finally operating reliably enough to last an entire day.

 So here’s my report about the Grand Opening ceremony of Universal Studios Singapore.
-Since it is a GRAND opening, this will be a GRAND entry with an obscene amount of photos.
+Since it is a GRAND opening, this will be a GRAND entry with a deluge of photos.
 Enjoy!

-And before I lose you completely into the sea of words and photos: Many thanks to Matthew from RWS for the inviting me to be part of the grand opening ceremony!
+And before I lose you completely into the sea of words and photos: Many thanks to Resorts World Sentosa for the inviting me to the grand opening ceremony!

 Hollywood Boulevard: Grand Opening Mode